chrisdo23/electrical_vehicle_project_igp/README.md

 # electrical_vehicle_project_igp
-The central place for code related tasks for the IGP group work
+The central place for code related tasks for the IGP group work.
+The active branch is /simulation